 Local OCAPP contacts at Ohio EPA District Offices

-Our local OCAPP contacts can explain environmental regulations, permitting requirements, and compliance reporting in plain language.
-If your company is independently owned and has less than 100 employees, an OCAPP compliance specialist will vist your facility at your request to advise you on what you need to do for enviromental compliance.
-These visits are not inspections and the results are kept confidential.
+Our local Office of Compliance Assistance and Pollution Prevention (OCAPP) contacts can explain environmental regulations, permitting requirements and compliance reporting in plain language.
+An OCAPP compliance specialist may visit your facility at your request to advise you on what you need to do for environmental compliance.
+These visits are not inspections, and the results are kept confidential.
+Go to the Agency's district office home page for the mailing address and contact information for OCAPP compliance specialists located throughout Ohio.